cjemerson/CPS/README.md

 - VerticallyStackedUp(Shape ... shapes)
 - HorizontallyStackedRight(Shape ... shapes)

-## Steps to Compile and Run the Program
+## Steps to Compile and Run the Main Program
 (This method requires CMake 2.6 or later to be installed)

 1. Create a new folder in the project folder called `build`